-addition, respondent failed to cooperate with In the investigation of the grievance.
+(for three years attorney did not remit to client the balance of settlement funds to which the client was entitled, a violation addition, respondent failed to cooperate with investigation of the grievance.
 An admonition is the usual form of discipline for that infraction.
-See, e.g., In re Ventura, 183 226 (2005)(attorney did not comply with ethics N.J. investigator's repeated requests for a reply to the grievance; In the Matter of Kevin R. Shannon, DRB 04-512 default case); (June 22, 2004) (attorney did not promptly reply to the district ethics committee investigator's requests for information about the grievance); In the Matter of Keith O. D. Moses, DRB 02-248 (October 23, 2002) (attorney failed to reply to the district ethics committee's requests for information about two grievances); and In the Matter of Jon Steiger, DRB 02-199 (July 2002) (attorney did not reply to the district ethics 22, committee's numerous communications regarding a grievance).
+See, e.g., In re Ventura, 183 (attorney N.J.
+226 (2005)did not comply with ethics investigator's repeated requests for a reply to the grievance; default case); In the Matter of Kevin R. Shannon, DRB 04-512 (June 22, 2004) (attorney did not promptly reply to the district ethics committee investigator's requests for information about the grievance); In the Matter of Keith O. D. Moses, DRB 02-248 (October 23, 2002) (attorney failed to reply to the district ethics committee's requests for information about grievances); and In the Matter of Jon Steiger, DRB 02-199 (July 22, 2002) (attorney did not reply to the district ethics committee's numerous communications regarding a grievance).